• Skip to primary navigation

 However there MUST be an easier way.

-Rough puff pastry is basically the cheater version of classic puff pastry.
+Rough puff pastry is the cheater version of classic puff pastry.
+You get almost identical results with less time and labor.
 I have tried many different recipes in the past but I have always been disappointed.
 The results were usually very yummy but it wasn’t puff pastry.
 There were no sky high flaky layers going on.

 There are many different methods out there for making rough puff pastry including: